6 Ways To Go Beyond The Resume

 Job seekers often spend most of their time focused on creating the perfect resume.
 And while a clear, focused resume is certainly important, it’s not the only document you need for a successful job search.
 Instead, develop a whole arsenal of job search tools so that you’ll be ready to provide whatever a potential employer asks for.

-2. Accomplishment stories.
 Similar to case studies, these stories can offer a snapshot into your previous work experience, explaining a certain challenge or task that you were faced with and detailing how you approached it and the results you accomplished.
-Consider writing these in the form of traditional case studies, divided into three sections with headings such as: Problem, Solution, Results.
+Consider writing these in the form of traditional case studies, divided into three sections with headings such as: Problem, Solution, and Results.

-4. Professional references.
 Don’t wait to locate references’ contact information or ask for their permission when you’re ready to send out a resume.
 Instead, plan ahead.
 Create a list of potential references, complete with contact information, and ask each of them if they’re willing to serve as a reference for you.
-Once you’ve gotten the ok, keep this list handy and you can pick and choose which ones you want to send to a potential employer when you send out the next resume.
+Once you’ve gotten the okay, keep this list handy and you can pick and choose which ones you want to send to a potential employer when you send out the next resume.

-6. Elevator speech.
 Develop a 30-second spiel that succinctly describes the type of work you’re looking for.
-Don’t just memorize it; put it in writing and keep this document with your other job search documents.
+Don’t just memorize it, put it in writing and keep this document with your other job search documents.
 Whenever somebody asks, you’ll have a clear, concise, professional answer ready.